paochouayang/MachineLearningStockPredictionProject/README.md

 requirements.txt generated using pip-compile https://github.com/jazzband/pip-tools

-To install dependencies use code below while in the top level of the project.
+To install dependencies use code below while in the same level as the requirements.txt file.
 ```
 pip install -r requirements.txt
 ```